Sitecore/jss/samples/sitecore-embedded-jss-app/README.md

 **First** run `npm i` to install dependencies.

-**Second**, if you have not already, install the JSS CLI: `npm install -g @sitecore-jss/sitecore-jss-cli` or `yarn global add @sitecore-jss/sitecore-jss-cli`.
+**Second**, if you have not already, install the JSS CLI: `npm install -g @sitecore-jss/sitecore-jss-cli`.
 Then choose how to run the application:

 ## Deploying to Sitecore